top of page

 Q: Why do I have to pay a deposit?
 Is it refundable if I cancel?

-A: Your deposit serves as your reservation of our services on a specific date and time. $150 of your deposit is applied to the total of your event cost.
-As such, at the end of your event, you will pay the remaining event total (total price minus $150) directly to your Battle Captain in cash or card.
+A: Your deposit serves as your reservation of our services on a specific date and time.
 All deposits are nonrefundable for any reason as we are a service based company and your deposit is our commitment to the event.
 Cancellations after receiving deposits will not be subject to a refund under any circumstances.

 Q: Do you offer any discounts?

 A: Yes!
-Battle Party LA LLC is proud to show our support for Military members and first responders (EMT, Paramedic, Fire, & Police).
+Battle Party LA LLC is proud to show our support for active duty Military members and veterans, and first responders (EMT, Paramedic, Fire, & Police).
 If you or anyone in your immediate household qualify as one of these, please speak to us to receive a discount on your event with proper identification.
 Discounts vary based on the cost of your event!

 Q: Is gratuity included in the price?
 Do I have to tip?